Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 , you will get a clean HTML file so you can add your own styles.

-You can include outline in exported HTML by enable this option in Export
+You can include an outline in exported HTML by enabling this option in Export

 → HTML

-Whether it is collapsible outline or flat outline depends on your current setting.
-You can switch them under View
+Whether it is a collapsible outline or flat outline depends on your current setting.
+You can switch between them under the View

-The css theme you use may affect the outline behavior in exported file, so please disable this option if the outline in exported file do not work well in some 3rd party themes.
+The CSS theme you use may effect the outline behavior in an exported file, so please disable this option if the outline in exported files do not work well in some 3rd party themes.

 You can add custom contents in Append in <head />